xiaomiaoright/WeddingImageProcessing/README.md

 Demoed how to load previous trained models of image feature extraction, add a fully connected layer for classification, and train the CNN model.

 7. 3-ReadXMP2Labels.py
-Create functions to read through the XMP files and extract "Exposure", "Constrast", "Highlight", "Shadows", "Temperature" parameters of each XMP file.
+Create functions to read through the XMP files folder and extract "Exposure", "Constrast", "Highlight", "Shadows", "Temperature" parameters of each XMP file.
 Then save these parameters in a list.

 8. 4-CNN_Keras.py